Kazakhstan president confirms takeover of Almaty airport | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The entire country is under a state of emergency as unrest over rising fuel prices turns deadly.
-President Tokayev has taken control of the security council while protesters reportedly have seized Almaty airport.
+The entire country is under a state of emergency as unrest over rising fuel prices has turned deadly.
+President Tokayev has called for help from the CSTO, a post-Soviet military alliance which includes Russia.

 A heavy police presence deployed on Wednesday amid renewed protests, even as authorities tried to calm people with concessions